slzou/Investigation-into-Cyber-Attacks-on-ICS/Physical Data/README.md

 All code to generate models and write pickles is included

-Running order (in terms of chronology of creation):
+Running order (in terms of chronology of work):
   1) FirstAttempts.ipynb
   2) BaselineModel.ipynb
   3) LinearRegression.ipynb